cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 ## Token transfer messages

-In order to use `signAndBroadcast` to send tokens, you need to figure out what messages go into `messages: readonly EncodeObject[]`.
-For that, refer to the `sendTokens` function body itself:
+In order to use `signAndBroadcast` to send tokens, you need to figure out what messages go into the `messages: readonly EncodeObject[]`.
+Examine the `sendTokens` function body:

 ```typescript [https://github.com/cosmos/cosmjs/blob/7aad551/packages/stargate/src/signingstargateclient.ts#L224-L232]
 const sendMsg: MsgSendEncodeObject = {